qvieth/myarchive/Ideology.md

 * cooperative
 * problem-driven
 * Pay attention to your tone of voice, facial expression and gestures
+* do not show off, when communicating, listen, then ask question which is relevant for a specific purpose
+    * do not ask just for show off
+    * da banh - talked to huy ngo, repeat big O

 * [ ] __ALWAYS__, __ALWAYS__ ASK , WHAT IT MEANS TO __"LEARN BY YOURSELF"__? : oh my fucking god, i just answered this question!
 Sat Dec 19 07:34:27 PM +07 2020
     * [ ] __First-principles__ thinking is one of the best ways to __reverse-engineer__ complicated problems and unleash creative possibility